aypatil13/Mini-Project-4/README.md

 # Mini-Project-4
-To train the data of the
+To train the data of the Semantic Similarity with TF-Hub Universal Encoder